Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Formaldehyde is one of the most well-studied substances with numerous epidemiology, toxicology, and mechanistic studies conducted in the last decade that improve the current understanding of the potential health effects associated with this chemical.
 In the National Academy of Sciences (NAS) review of EPA’s 2010 draft Integrated Risk Information System (IRIS) assessment, the Committee noted that conclusions related to a causal association between formaldehyde exposure and leukemia by the EPA were problematic given the understanding of the available science at that time.

-After additional years of study, and numerous published scientific papers, recent science continues to strengthen the evidence that formaldehyde is not causally associated with leukemia at any exposure level, a view shared by other regulatory agencies.
-The formaldehyde science has also demonstrated clearly defined safe thresholds for formaldehyde exposure for other health effects.
+After additional years of study, and numerous published scientific papers, recent science continues to strengthen the evidence that formaldehyde is not causally associated with leukemia at any exposure level, a view shared by the European Union and others.
+Formaldehyde science has also demonstrated clearly defined safe thresholds for formaldehyde exposure for other health effects.

 Extensively Regulated